 How to Use Long-Tail Keywords in Your Content

-Before we talk about using long-tail keywords to rank higher, we need to distinguish between two different types of such phrases:
+There are different ways you can target long-tail keywords.
+Before we talk about using long-tail phrases to rank higher, we need to distinguish between two different types of such phrases:

-- Long-tail keywords that focus on a specific information, and
+- Long-tail keywords that focus on specific information, and

 - Such phrases that only expand on a head term.